 There are a few things I love talking about more than different bass fishing rigs.
 One of the best things about bass fishing is the fact that you can get really creative with how you set up your tackle.

-Now, before you click away.
-You don’t have to do any of these.
+I’ll be straight with you – you don’t have to do any of these.
 You can still tie a hook on the end of your line, put some live bait on it, and catch plenty of bass.

 Carolina Rig